11 May How I lost Over $200,000 in Network Cabling Projects Last Year

 Here is why.

-4 – Cleaning Up, we try not to be messy.
+We try not to be messy.
 Who would even talk about this?
 Us.
 Your office or home just had some work down to it.
 As a project manager I factor in time to run the vacuum, three years ago our vans never carried them.
-We sure do now, why let our clients clean up after us? 🙂
+We sure do now, why let our clients clean up after us? ?

 So why do I still have job?
 Why is Bridge Cable still in business?
 Experience and a great team.
 Over this last year we gained from our losses and pushed forward.
 Factoring in the above and providing the best work at a fair price we got the job done.
 Fortune 500 companies trust us and expect nothing less than a professional installation and they get it.